-BIO 143 Field Biology Minicourse 1 2 0 2 Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum Accuplacer score of 80 on Reading Corequisites: None
+BIO 143 Field Biology Minicourse 1 2 0 2 Prerequisites: Proficiency in Reading - A grade of "C" or

 This course introduces the biological and physical components of a field environment.
 Emphasis is placed on a local field environment with extended field trips to other areas.
 Upon completion, students should be able to demonstrate an understanding of the biological and physical components of the specific biological environment.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.